AsyncBanana/microdiff/README.md

 ![Microdiff Logo](https://raw.githubusercontent.com/AsyncBanana/microdiff/master/Logo.svg)

-Microdiff is a tiny (currently <1kb), fast, zero dependency object and array comparison library.
+Microdiff is a tiny (<1kb), fast, zero dependency object and array comparison library.
 It is significantly faster than most other deep comparison libraries, and has full TypeScript support.

 > 💡 I recommend reading this blog post:
 >